- 4 Bedrooms

 Negotiate the Price

-Re-read the description to make sure the property has everything you need.
-If it is something is missing, the property management company may know of similar homes that better suit your preferences and budget..
+Re-read the description to ensure the home has everything you need.
+If it is something is missing, the vacation rental management company might know of very similar homes that fit your preferences and budget..

 - WIFI Access